CocoaFlame/psychic-waffle/pages/GvSI.md

 The mass balance of a glacier is a calculation that computes the net change in mass of a glacier using net [:accumulation](#accumulation) and net [:ablation](#ablation).

 ## :x glacier motion
 As an ice mass grows in size, the force of gravity on it also increases which can lead to movement in two distinct ways.
-The first type of movement is [:basal](#glacierbed) sliding when [:gravity](#gravity) is large enough to overcome underlying friction, which can be assisted with [:lubrication by melted ice](#subglacialhydrology).
+The first type of movement is [:basal](#glacierbed) sliding when [:gravity](#gravity) is large enough to overcome underlying friction, which can be assisted with [:lubrication by melted ice](#subglacial).
 The second type of movement is internal deformation, since ice is a [:viscoelastic](https://en.wikipedia.org/wiki/Viscoelasticity) material and can behave like a viscous fluid under large enough internal forces due to gravity.

 ## :x glacier bed
 The base or bed of a glacier is the bottom of the ice, where it interacts with the ground beneath.

 ## :x glacial hydrology
 Glacial hydrology is the study of how water flows through glaciers.
 It can be broken down into how water moves between three distinct parts of a glacier.
-From the top to the bottom of a glacier, they are: [:supraglacial hydrology](#supraglacialhydrology), [:englacial hydrology](#englacialhydrology), and [:subglacial hydrology](#subglacialhydrology).
+From the top to the bottom of a glacier, they are: [:supraglacial hydrology](#supraglacial), [:englacial hydrology](#englacial), and [:subglacial hydrology](#subglacial).

-## :x supraglacial hydrology
+## :x supraglacial
 Supraglacial hydrology is all the processes that affect how water moves above a glacier.
 It is one part of the three-way breakdown of [:glacial hydrology](#glacialhydrology).

-## :x englacial hydrology
+## :x englacial
 Englacial hydrology is all the processes that affect how water moves inside a glacier.
 It is one part of the three-way breakdown of [:glacial hydrology](#glacialhydrology).

-## :x subglacial hydrology
+## :x subglacial
 Subglacial hydrology is all the processes that affect how water moves [:beneath a glacier](#glacierbed).
 It is one part of the three-way breakdown of [:glacial hydrology](#glacialhydrology).

 ## :x gravity